 One of the main advantages of front load washers over their top-loading counterparts is that they can be stacked with a matching dryer and save space in your laundry area.
 Front load washers have the newest features, and their cleaning results tend to be better than other types.
 Their initial cost is more than top load washers, but they offer water adjustment systems and more energy efficient solutions that enable them to use less water than standard top-load machines, keeping more money in your pocket in the long run.

-Compact washers are smaller-sized washing machines that usually have a width of 24-inches.
+Compact washers are smaller in size.
+They usually have a width of 24-inches.
 They are a good potential option for those who have limited space in their homes or apartments.

 Although they are smaller, apartment size washers and dryers have all the great features of modern laundry.
 Compact size dryers are mostly electric.
 When stacked compact washers & dryers can be lifesavers in limited space!